hande-qmc/hande/documentation/manual/compile-with-cmake.rst

      <builddir>                             Build directory.
      -h --help                              Show this screen.

 These options are translated to CMake native options.
+For more detailed information on HANDE-specific compile-time settings, see :ref:`compilation-settings`.
 The following list is a translation guide between the frontend script and "bare" CMake:

 - ``--fc=FC``/``-DCMAKE_Fortran_COMPILER=FC``.
 To set the Fortran compiler.
 Default is ``gfortran``.